gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 5. `onlyAirUp` + need-to-vent → accept where we are.
 Routine timeout also exits.

 This mirrors the pre-ML main-branch anti-oscillation logic (shrink valve time on each goal crossing).
-Height mode never runs fine — its sensor reads true during flow, so coarse already lands accurately.
+Note it needs **no learned model** — it only ever reads settled, valve-closed values, which is exactly why height mode can use it despite having no AI layer.

-`getMinValveOpenPSI()`/`FINE_PULSE_MIN_MS` note: the finest achievable step is governed by `FINE_PULSE_MIN_MS` together with the shrink factor; those two are the knobs for "lands exactly."
+The finest achievable step is governed by the mode's `FINE_PULSE_MIN_MS*` together with the shrink factor; those two are the knobs for "lands exactly."

 ### 2.5 Final cross-corner re-check

-Observed on-car: a corner that finishes early can be nudged a few psi off by a sibling corner still correcting (shared manifold/tank coupling — and a sibling's flow can also disturb the early corner's "stable" reading).
+Observed on-car: a corner that finishes early can be nudged a few units off by a sibling corner still correcting (shared manifold/tank coupling in pressure mode, chassis coupling in height mode — and a sibling's motion can also disturb the early corner's "stable" reading).
 So after **all** corners rendezvous idle, every corner runs `FINAL_RECHECK_ROUNDS` (4) synchronized rounds: settle-to-stable read → if off goal, `achieveFineGoal()` → close valves → barrier.
 The per-round barrier means each round's *read* happens with all corners idle (clean), and a round-N correction that disturbed a neighbor gets caught in